byu-cpe/ecen520_student/tx_download/tx_download.md

   * Instance your transmitter component from the previous assignment (**Note**: do not copy your file into this assignment directory.
 Instead, use a relative path to the file in the previous assignment directory.
 If you need to make changes to the transmitter, make them in the previous directory.
 Your original submission should be properly tagged).
   * Attach the lower 8 switches on the board to the input to the UART transmitter (i.e., the value of the switches is the value to transmit over the UART).
 Insert a register between the switches and the transmitter input to synchronize the input to the global clock.
   * Attach the lower 8 switches on the board to the lower 8 LEDs.
 This way the user can more easily see the value of the switches with the LEDs
   * Attach the `tx_busy` signal from your transmitter to the LED16_B signal.
-This is the "blue" color for tri-color LED 16 on the board (it should flash blue when the transmitter is busy)
+This is the "blue" color for tricolor LED 16 on the board (it should flash blue when the transmitter is busy)
   * Attach the CPU reset so that when pressed, the system will be reset (note that the input reset polarity is negative asserted).
 Add two synchronizing flip-flops between the reset button and your internal reset signal to synchronize the reset signal to the global clock.
-We will discuss the purpose of these synchronizing flip flops later in the class
+We will discuss the purpose of these synchronizing flip-flops later in the class

 **TODO**: Put the synchrnooizer in the top level design (not the debouncer)